DigitalState/Platform/README.md

 1. **Install** Docker on your local machine.
 2. **Download** the SDK repository.
 3. **Boot** the SDK container and **enter** the console.
-4. **Execute** pre-built commands to help with various orchestration tasks.
+4. **Execute** pre-built Ansible commands to help with various orchestration tasks.

 ## Installation